 How do staff ‘opt out’ or leave the scheme?

-Every member of staff is assessed by their age and earnings, the outcome being that they will fall into one of three categories, either qualifying for automatic enrolment into your QWPS, having the right to opt into it or having the right to join a pension scheme.
+Every member of staff is assessed by their age and earnings, the outcome being that they fall into one of three categories, either qualifying for automatic enrolment into your QWPS, having the right to opt in to it or having the right to join a pension scheme.

-If they qualify for auto enrolment they have no choice other than to be enrolled meaning that, if they don’t want to be a member of your QWPS, they will have to consciously, and officially, opt out of it.
+If they qualify for auto enrolment they have no choice – legally, you must enrol them into your QWPS.
+However, if they decide that they don’t want to be a member of your QWPS, they will have to consciously, and officially, ‘opt out’ of it.
 The key principle of ‘automatic enrolment’ is as its name suggests: if someone qualifies for auto enrolment they are automatically enrolled – joining isn’t optional, the person doesn’t have the choice.

-Having been automatically enrolled into the scheme, someone wanting to leave has one calendar month to ‘opt out’ if they want to receive a full refund of any contribution they may have made.
-This one-month period is known as the ‘opt-out period’ and, during this time, the person must give their employer a valid ‘opt-out notice’ which they get from your QWPS provider.
+Having been automatically enrolled into the scheme, an employee who wants to leave your QWPS has one calendar month to ‘opt out’ if they want to receive a full refund of any contribution they may have made.
+This one-month period is known as the ‘opt-out period’ and, during this time, the person must give their employer a valid ‘opt-out notice’ which they receive from the QWPS provider.
 To be valid, the opt-out notice must be completed and a series of statements and warning declarations signed.
-It’s illegal to try to influence your staff to opt out of your QWPS.
+It’s illegal to try to influence staff to opt out of a QWPS, ie to provoke the situation whereby not having any members in your QWPS, you don’t have to do anything including make any contributions.

 Staff can still leave the scheme after the opt-out period has finished, for example they may leave your employment.
-In this case they are deemed to ‘cease active membership’ and leaving the scheme follows the procedure agreed with the pension provider when the scheme was first set up.
+If this is the case, they are deemed to ‘cease active membership’; doing so will follow the procedure agreed with the pension provider when the scheme was first set up.

 How can One Financial Solutions help you?